canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 OSS provides an advantage in that it creates an open marketplace for providers of all types of support.
 Any support business with sufficient software development competencies can add new features and fix bugs in the software; OSS users can also switch to a different support provider whenever an existing company no longer meets their needs or timelines.
 OSS use may better support local businesses in Canada.

+#### Demographics

+- : Citizens expect continous improvements to services as well as digital government.
+Accessible and equitable.
+- Law: Accessibility, official languages.

 The flexibility of using OSS compel GC to meet user needs by modifying existing or creating new OSS.
 OSS is particularly suitable for rapid prototyping and experimentation.
 The testing process generates minimal costs, and the process encourages the identification and elimination of defects not recognized by the original development team.

+#### Society

+- : Open government (see intro for more details), business rules are transparent.
+Transparency, accountability, trust in its institutions

+Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
+Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.

+OSS can align well with the role of public sector agencies in providing wide benefits to the public-at-large, such as in maintaining society’s technological infrastructure and helping it evolve.
+OSS can also help maximize overall economic efficiency within society.
+Where software is freely available, and where anyone can add any new features needed, companies can make use of these existing resources rather than expend effort duplicating an existing project.

+#### Technology and Efficiency

+- : increase speed of development and technological environment, lifetime expectency of solution, modularity, reuse of similar solutions, industry investing in open source, new disrupting technologies (blockchain, artificial intelligence)

 The flexibility of OSS enables rapid response to changing missions and markets as well as rapid provisioning of both known and unanticipated users.
 Being scalable in both directions leads to a risk reduction of longer term financial implications (and potential redundant licences).
 Support and maintenance of OSS - as opposed to more burdensome usages of proprietary software - provides a real cost advantage where multiple copies of software are required, or when the user base grows.
 The total cost of ownership is shared with a community, rather than solely the Government of Canada.

-Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
-Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.

 Releasing an in-house software code under an OSS licence, can help with lowering development costs since it encourages external contributions from governments, companies, students and citizens in the form of source code, bugs and documentation.
 The project can be a joint effort amongst multiple companies, public sector workers, and individual volunteers.
 Releasing software as OSS to encourage others to collaborate on it can also help ensure the viability of a project into the future.
 The release of OSS by public sector organizations can also help stimulate innovation in the private sector.
 It enables companies to create specialized offerings built on OSS, even where such software might otherwise be too expensive for the company to develop in-house.

-OSS can align well with the role of public sector agencies in providing wide benefits to the public-at-large, such as in maintaining society’s technological infrastructure and helping it evolve.
-OSS can also help maximize overall economic efficiency within society.
-Where software is freely available, and where anyone can add any new features needed, companies can make use of these existing resources rather than expend effort duplicating an existing project.

 ### Business Outcomes